scalazone/monix/topics/monix-task-foundations/basictransformations.md

 val inlinedTask = Task.map2(Task.eval(Random.nextInt(10)), Task.eval(Random.nextInt(10)))(_ + _)
 ```

-Once we run `reusedTask` and `inlinedTask` they will both behave the same and generate a random `Integer` twice because
-`randomTask` is just a specification of a program that knows how to generate integers.
+Once we run `reusedTask` and `inlinedTask`, they both behave the same way, and generate a random `Integer` twice because `randomTask` is just a *specification* of a program that knows how to generate integers.

-We don't lose any power either, if we'd like to reuse the result, we can `map` it:
+We don't lose any power either; if we want to reuse the result, we can `map` it:

 ```scala
 randomTask.map(randomInt => randomInt + randomInt)